MervCodes

 ENTRYPOINT ["/server"]

-For statically linked binaries, you can go even further and use scratch:
+For static binaries, you can go all the way to scratch:

 FROM scratch